Grainne10/pands-weeklytasks/README.md

 References:
-To understand how to plot over the histogram: https://www.geeksforgeeks.org/how-to-plot-normal-distribution-over-histogram-in-python/ To help with understanding the function I used Chatgpt to explain what the program was supposed to outpu
+To understand how to plot over the histogram: https://www.geeksforgeeks.org/how-to-plot-normal-distribution-over-histogram-in-python/ To help with understanding the function I used Chatgpt to explain what the program was supposed to output